scelarek/scelarek/README.md

 ## 🌟 Introduction

 Hello!
 I'm Sam Celarek and welcome to my Github!
-I'm a Data Scientist looking for his first crack at a business problem worthy of the name after graduating from the BrainStation Data Science Bootcamp in Summer 2023.
-The full package is something like insatiable curiosity, a desire to quantify everything, and high-standards for the final delivery.
+After graduating from the BrainStation Data Science Bootcamp in August 2023, I'm a for my first crack at a business problem worthy of the name.
+The full package is something like insatiable curiosity, a desire to quantify everything, and a wide array of data science tools to tackle almost any problem.
 Let me know if you are interested in any of my projects or would like to collaborate.

 ---